barrowclift/marcdown/marcdown.md

 <time>A Markdown theme for humans</time>Marcdown
 ================================================

 I write everything in [Markdown](https://daringfireball.net/projects/markdown), but I've never been particularly satisfied with the available themes.
-Sure, [Github Flavored Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a fine default, but its overemphasis on borders and thick lines adds too much visual noise for my tastes.
+Sure, [Github Flavored Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a fine default, but its overemphasis on dividing lines adds too much visual noise for my tastes.
 I have similar issues with other popular themes; while they each have their own strengths, they all fall short of meeting my three requirements:

 1. Tasteful typography
 2. Complete support for styling most "unofficial" Markdown features (such as syntax highlighting, tables, etc.)